Mohammadihpython/ecommerce_shop/README.md

 make a managemend command to add your fixture data to database
 ![Database desgine](http://url/to/img.png)

-commanads:
+#commanads:

-# python manage.py load-fixtures
+ python manage.py load-fixtures(it makemigration and migrate and load data to database) python manage.py runserver